paradicms/paradicms.github.io/blog/2022-04-05-improving-the-faceted-search-interface-in-the-paradicms-work-search-app/index.md

 Limit gallery card information to the essentials:

 * Move Wikipedia and other links out of the card headers and on to the pages for each work.
-* Add an approximate date to each card.
+* Add an approximate date to each card as a subtitle.

 <div className="container">
 <div className="row">